How does the Netherlands become a new cradle?

 The original intention of starting a business is often not to make money, but rather the enthusiasm of “I can do it, and I can make it better”.
 With that goal in mind, people care less about the loss at hand and are motivated to move on in the long run.

-Prins Constantijn van Oranje, the younger brother of King Alexander in the Netherlands, is a national entrepreneurial leader.
-He leads local innovation accelerators and is devoted to multinational companies’ and the EU’s digital innovation.
+Prins Constantijn van Oranje, the younger brother of the Dutch King Willem Alexander van Oranje, is a national ambassador for entrepreneurship.
+He guides local innovation accelerators and is involved with multinational companies and the EU’s digital innovation.
 The EU provides new incentives, tutoring new ventures and hosting entrepreneurial competitions.
 Simultaneously, European countries incubate new ventures, not only to compete for capital gains, but also to consolidate national identity and to push local industries to a more visible international stage.
 By building up a startup ecosystem, European countries are like playing a multicultural “Entrepreneurship Europe Cup”, not only thrive to achieve new KPIs, but also cultivate new DNA.

 In the Netherlands, the global ranking of newly-created industrial ecosystems has risen significantly in recent years.
 One of the main reasons is that people have an open mind and can communicate with people almost at any time, sharing knowledge, ideas, experiences and skills.

 Originally published on the Apple Daily in Taiwan – by Weihsuan Su – 2019/08/05